XRPL-Labs/Parallel-Payment-Service/README.md

-# XRPL Multi TX Sender
+# XRPL Parallel Payment Service - Multi TX Sender

 This package contains a reference implementation of a "Sign & Submit" service capable of submitting multiple transactions in parallel.